Meet the Staff

 Father Daniel Carr, Parochial Vicar

-Father Daniel Carr first arrived in Our Lady, Queen of the Yough Catholic Community in the summer of 2018 shortly after his ordination to the priesthood and before his return to Rome to finish studies in fall of that year.
+Father Daniel Carr first arrived to the Yough Catholic Community in the summer of 2018 shortly after his ordination to the priesthood and before his return to Rome to finish studies in fall of that year.
 He returned on July 1, 2019, to begin his second assignment with the partner parishes of Connellsville and Dunbar.
 Born in Greensburg, he attended Holy Cross Church, Youngwood, growing up.
 He graduated from Hempfield Area High School in 2002 and from Saint Vincent College in 2006 with a degree in mathematics and computer science.
 After working for five years, he decided to enter the seminary in 2012.
 He attended Saint Mark Seminary and Gannon University, both in Erie, for two years before being sent to the Pontifical North American College in Rome.
 He lived in Rome for five years studying theology while returning home during the summers.
 In Rome, he completed a bachelor’s degree in Sacred Theology (STB) at the Pontifical Gregorian University and a License in Sacred Theology (STL) in Marriage and Family Studies at the John Paul II Institute.
 In 2018 he also completed a diploma in the Theology and Spirituality of Joseph Ratzinger.
 He was ordained a priest at Blessed Sacrament Cathedral, Greensburg, on June 30, 2018.
 Father Dan says he is “excited to have completed his studies and to be back in Connellsville and Dunbar for the foreseeable future to learn and grow as a new priest.”
 Father Dan also is an Eagle Scout and still enjoys camping and swimming.
 He says he also greatly enjoys reading, especially classic literature, theology, fantasy and science fiction, and spending time with his parents and four younger brothers and sisters.

 Fr.
 Julius Capongpongan, Parochial Vicar

-Father Julius Utrera Capongpongan arrived in Our Lady, Queen of the Yough Catholic Community on Nov.
+Father Julius Utrera Capongpongan arrived to the Yough Catholic Community on Nov.
 16, 2018, as parochial vicar to the parishes of Immaculate Conception, St. Rita of Cascia and St. John the Evangelist in Connellsville and St. Aloysius Gonzaga in Dunbar, where he resides.
 His hope upon arrival was to deepen his and the faith of others with whom he would come in contact.
 A native of Tagum City, Davao del Norte, Philippines, Father Julius is the son of Jose B. Capongpongan and Remedios H. Utrera.
 Born July 29, 1976 in Tagum City, he was baptized Oct.
 10, 1976, in his home parish of Christ the Eucharistic King, where he was confirmed in 1984.
 He attended Pagsabangan Elementary School in Tagum City from 1983 to 1988.
 It was during those years when he was a Knight of the Altar (altar server) that he first entertained thoughts of becoming a priest.
 He received his secondary education at the University of Mindanao Tagum College from 1988 to 1992.
 After high school graduation, Father Julius worked for two years as a laborer on a banana plantation to earn money for his college education.
 With that money and help from his parents and a parishioner, he entered Queen of Apostles College Seminary in 1994 and received his bachelor’s degree in philosophy in 1998.
 He later received a master’s degree in pastoral ministry in 2005 at the Regional Major Seminary of Mindanao and a master’s degree in philosophy in 2013 at Ateneo de Davao University.
 He was ordained a deacon on June 7, 2005, at Christ the King Cathedral in Tagum City.
 After his ordination to the priesthood on April 24, 2006, at Christ the King Cathedral, Father Julius’s first assignment in the Diocese of Tagum was as parochial vicar at Sacred Heart of Jesus Quasi Parish from 2006 to 2009.
 His later assignments were assistant spiritual director/philosophy teacher at Queen of Apostles Seminary from 2009 to 2014, administrator at San Isidro Labrador Quasi Parish from 2014 to 2018 and apostolate director at the Indigenous Peoples Apostolate from 2016 to 2018.
 He arrived in the Diocese of Greensburg on Sept.
 25, 2018, to begin a five-year stay as one of a number of international priests currently serving in the diocese.
 When he was sent to the Diocese of Greensburg by Bishop Medil S. Aseo of the Diocese of Tagum, Father Julius said he was happy because he felt it was “a privilege” to share his priesthood with and “important to experience” another people in the world.
 Since his arrival in the Connellsville-Dunbar community, Father Julius says he has sensed the “piety and religiosity of the people, which helps me to discover God’s presence in my journey of faith.
 I hope my ministry here will help deepen the faith of parishioners I serve … and my faith, too.”